chefaraga123/Personal-Website/public/articles/Introduction_Zks_Gaming.md

 2) **ZKs for games**: functionally how ZKs can be useful in gaming
 3) **An implemented example**: how to implement and understand a simple ZK game End-2-End

-I also provide Github repository if you're interested in implementations of some of context wherein:
+I also provide Github repository if you're interested in implementations of some of what's discussed:  [ZK Gaming Introduction Repository](https://github.com/chefaraga123/ZK-Gaming-Introduction)

 So...